shubhamKGIT/MultiGpuSims/multiSim/instruction.md

+## How to connet

-## If you want 8 totally separate scenarios/worlds/maps running at once (e.g., for throughput),
+You want 8 totally separate scenarios/worlds/maps running at once (e.g., for throughput),
-## launch 8 independent CARLA servers—each bound to one GPU and unique ports—then connect one client to each.
+* launch 8 independent CARLA servers—each bound to one GPU and unique ports—then connect one client to each. *

 ## Start 8 servers (one per GPU)
 '''